zeiss-microscopy/OAD/Machine_Learning/README.md

 ### Nucleus Detection using UNet

-The trained networks to detect cell nuclei are based on the well known UNet network architecture and are using a vgg16 encoder.
-The general architecture of the used network is shown below.
-The number below the network layers represent the actual number of feature maps (per layer) and the array size is shown above the layers.
+The trained networks for cell nucleus detection (available for download) are based on the well known UNet network architecture and are using a vgg16 encoder.
+The general structure is shown below.
+The numbers below the network layers represent the actual number of feature maps (per layer) and the array size is shown above the layers.

 <p><img src="../Images/ZEN_UNet_vgg16_v1.png" title="UNet architecture for nucleus detetction network" ></p>